-The main source of income continues to be Council tax.
-The Chancellors' November 2022 update still allows Councils to increase Council Tax by 2.99% or £5 per annum without a referendum.
-The medium-term financial plan assumes a further 2% increase per annum in future years.
+The main source of income continues to be Council Tax.
+The Chancellors' November 2023 update still allows Councils to increase Council Tax by 1.99% or £5 per annum without a referendum.
+The medium-term financial plan assumes a further 1.99% increase per annum in future years.

-A summary of the approved Medium Term Financial Plan is provided below and shows that the Council has a balanced budget in 2022/23 but needs to address a shortfall in future years ranging from £1.099m in 2023/24 to £1.472m in 2024/25 to avoid using general reserves to balance the budget.
+A summary of the approved Medium Term Financial Plan is provided below and shows that the Council has a projected overspend position in 2023/24 of £250k which reduces to a surplus position in 2024/5.
+However, an ongoing shortfall in future years of £431k from 2025/26 still needs addressing in future budgets to avoid using general reserves to balance the budget.